harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 Amino acids are small molecules made up of atoms.
 As part of their structure they posses a grouping of a Nitrogen (N) atom bonded to two Hydrogen (H) atoms.
 This is called an amino group and written as (NH2).
 In addition their structure is also made up of a second grouping of a Carbon (C) atom bonded to two Oxygen (O) and one Hydrogen atom.
 This group is called a carboxyl group and is written as (COOH).

 Between these two groupings are atoms and bonds unique to each amino acid.
-In other words all amino acids possess the two groupings (amino&amp;amp; carboxyl) as end-points between which are sandwiched a unique set of atoms.
+In other words all amino acids possess the two groupings (amino& carboxyl) as end-points between which are sandwiched a unique set of atoms.

 Amino Acids